MJ: Well, howdy, stranger.

 I’ll probably check out a second volume, but this may end up being a series that’s just not for me.

-MELINDA: You know, even as a kid, I was pretty much immune to the charm of poop jokes.
+MJ: You know, even as a kid, I was pretty much immune to the charm of poop jokes.
 I just don’t get the appeal.